Charles F. Passel

-Charles F. Passel (April 9, 1915 – December 27, 2002) was a polar scientist responsible along with Paul Siple for the development of the wind chill factor parameter.
+Charles Fay Passel (April 9, 1915 – December 27, 2002) was a polar scientist responsible along with Paul Siple for the development of the wind chill factor parameter.

 Biography

-Passel was born in Indianapolis, Indiana on April 9, 1915.
-He had a bachelor's degree in geology from Miami University (Ohio), and a master's degree from Indiana University.
+Passel was born in Indianapolis, Indiana, on April 9, 1915, and graduated from Shortridge High School.
+He had a bachelor's degree in geology from Miami University (Ohio), and a master's degree from Indiana University Bloomington.